Indigenous Peoples’ Commission

 Policy Development Process

-The Indigenous Peoples’ Commission (APC) is actively involved in the Liberal Party’s policy development process.
+The Indigenous Peoples’ Commission (IPC) is actively involved in the Liberal Party’s policy development process.
 The IPC drives the development of the Party’s Indigenous platform and so reflects the direction of Indigenous members, including First Nations, Métis and Inuit peoples.

 IPC Policy Development Process 2017-2018